Durham youth football team requesting community support

 "We're planning on 'adopting' a family for Christmas and Thanksgiving," he said.
 "We're gonna do a toy drive."

-To donate, he said, "Visit our website, bcitybulldogs.com.
+To donate, he said, "Visit our website.
 There's a donate button there, we have phone numbers on the website as well."

 He said dozens more have signed up so there are enough players for two and a half teams.
 They'll compete with teams from Wake County while proudly representing their hometown on the field and in their community.